Loading...

 Reference

-• clear : Clears the terminal display to reduce on-screen clutter.
+• clear : Clears the terminal display.

 • script <file> : Records a terminal session and writes the transcript to a file.